 When diagnosing worms, vets usually evaluate these signs and symptoms.
 They also look for the parasites’ eggs through a microscopic examination.
 When you contact a vet, he or she will request you to bring them a stool sample to detect the worms or rule them out as a cause of the identified issues.

 Vets also conduct blood tests to diagnose the infestation of heartworms in dogs.
-In some cases, an ultrasound, radiograph, or echocardiogram is required for diagnosis when the infestation is in its early stages, and the dog is showing few or no symptoms.
+In some cases, an ultrasound, radiograph, or echocardiogram is required for diagnosis when the infestation is in its early stages, and the dog shows few or no symptoms.

 Dog worms are treatable.
 The treatment is more effective when these parasites are diagnosed in the earlier stages of infestation.
 Treating worms improves your dog’s health and prevents loss of unconsciousness, damage to internal organs, and death.
 It also prevents the pet from spreading these parasites.